algosup/2023-2024-project-3-virtual-processor-team-3/Documents/TechnicalSpecifications.md

 #### 4.1.3 Additional keywords:

-These keywords are not absolutely needed in one's commit but can enhance the project's organisation and allow collaborators[^3] to hit two birds with one stone in multiple cases.
+These keywords are not absolutely needed in one's commit but can enhance the project's organisation and allow collaborators to hit two birds with one stone in multiple cases.

 Git/Github desktop: